smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 #### Modification in Utils component

 Utils component will be affected by modification of SDL Core providing ability to pass SDLC certification.

 Utils component provides all SDL layers platform agnostic interface for communication with the operation system:
  - file system operations;
  - threads and sync primitives;
  - timers;
  - logging;
  - system resource collecting.

+ Currently Utils component is platform agnostic but it may require some minor modificaiton in scope of copilation for QNX anf AGL.

 ### Provide ability for automated testing